pablo-meier/Pablog/posts/2018-02-18-millenials-attention-spans-discourse-asshats.md

   the rush to condemnation is a result of the cultural weaknesses of millenials, who have reduced attention spans and follow outrage instead of valuing discourse.
 Because of this, they likely didn't consider _the true and total cost_ of letting a figurehead like this be fired and disgraced.
+This will hurt diverse viewpoints and Discourse!

 My dad asked if I had any good thinkpieces to recommend about millenials and their attention spans, and I told him I'd look for one, or write one.
 I ended up